 Having clarified everything around opinions, let’s begin!

-The first time I heard about Data Exploration Analysis (DAE) was while doing Udacity course on Data Product Management.
+The first time I heard about Data Exploration Analysis (DEA) was while doing Udacity course on Data Product Management.

-While I had not heard the term before, I realised I had already done DAE before, through I never called it this way.
+While I had not heard the term before, I realised I had already done DEA before, through I never called it this way.

 What Udacity nanodegree enabled is making this process more organised and it also helped me to improve the way the insights are presented to different business stakeholders.